1) Coffee Filter Wreaths

-2) Cupcake wrapper wreath.
 For a fun spin on the coffee filter wreath, try to make one with cupcake wrappers instead!
 This would be a great way to use materials featuring trendy kids’ movies and shows—I can just imagine it on the front door for festive birthday party decor.

-3) Magnolia wreath.
 It’s hard to think of anything more farmhouse-appropriate than a magnolia wreath!
 You can use real magnolia leaves found around your neighborhood and glue them onto a wreath form >>.
-If you don’t have magnolia trees in your area, order some faux ones online and get to work. 🙂
+If you don’t have magnolia trees in your area, order some faux ones online like these and get to work. 🙂

-4) Felt ball wreath.
 Felt balls are so much fun!
 They are bright, colorful and affordable.
-Make a happy statement piece by purchasing a foam wreath form >> and attaching felt balls to it with hot glue.
+Make a happy statement piece by purchasing a foam wreath form >> and attaching felt balls like these to it with hot glue.
 Experiment with different color schemes and see which you like best!

-5) Burlap farmhouse wreath by TheSavvySparrow.com.
-This wreath is so cute, and I love that you could make a few changes like the ribbon color, and have an entirely new seasonal look.
+The burlap farmhouse wreath by TheSavvySparrow.com is so cute.
+I love that you could make a few changes like the ribbon color and have an entirely new seasonal look.

-6) Floral wreath.
 If you do a quick Pinterest search for a floral wreath, you’ll find hundreds (if not thousands) of wreaths with flowers.
 People love them!

 Stock up on faux hydrangeas when they are on sale at your favorite craft store, and weave them into a simple grapevine wreath for stunning spring decor.

 Coasters & Trays

-Drink coasters sell well because they are a cute and easy gift idea.
+Drink coasters sell well because they are both a functional and easy gift idea.
 You can sell them bundled with a cute ribbon, or stack a set in a hostess gift basket for purchase.
 Trays are universally loved by women everywhere—I don’t even want to tell you how many I have…but I can tell you I use them a lot!
 To corral all my stuff on the vanity, or to hold papers on my desk or to stack my drink on when I eat on the couch. 😉 Here are some great ideas for DIY coasters and trays!

-11) Painted tile coasters.
 Painted tile coasters are becoming more and more popular—for good reason!
-It’s an easy-to-create project that’s also affordable AND totally customizable…so win, win ad win!
+It’s an easy-to-create project that’s also affordable AND totally customizable…so win, win and win!
 Simply grab a 4×4 tile from the home improvement store (it’ll set you back about 15 cents) and some multi-surface craft paint like this.

-16) Upcycled tray.
 On your next thrift store trip, keep an eye out for trays.
 You can upcycle them so many ways – try spray painting or covering the bottom with pretty scrapbook paper and clear sealant.